OAGC Page

 a justified response: Because the quality was far below “the best it could be” I sincerely apologize.

 my Time-Dream: If I had a Time Machine with Life Editing, using Control-Z for Undo-and-Redo, I would return to September 1 and change my using-of-time in the next six weeks, to improve my talk.
-Then our experiences would have been similar to a seminar in 2022 (for OSU Engineering Education) when I was able to honestly tell friends, by email, that "I was lively and logical, they added valuable insights, we had fun." { it wasn't perfect, but was fairly good, and I had no feeling of "mild despair" when thinking about it afterward }
+Then our experiences would have been similar to a seminar in 2022 (for OSU Engineering Education) when I was able to honestly tell friends, by email, that "I was lively and logical, they added valuable insights, we had fun." { It wasn't perfect, but was fairly good, and afterward I had no feeling of "mild despair" when thinking about it. }

-the Bad News: I don't have a Time Machine, so this Time-Dream cannot be a way to “make things better” for us.
+the Bad News: I don't have a Time Machine... so this Time-Dream cannot be a way to improve my presentation in October and “make things better” for us – for me as a teacher, and thus for you as a learner.
 I can do productive actions only in...

 my Time-Reality: Instead, since the conference I've been doing what actually is possible, to make things better by learning now so I can improve my performing later, in future talks.
-Currently my main focus is improving the Talk-PowerPoint so it will be much more useful for you now, and for others later.
-And December 5, I'm contacting some of you, those who “signed up for the talk” in Whova. / Of course, the Revised PowerPoint will be useful only if you use it.
+Currently my main focus is improving the Talk-PowerPoint so it can be much more useful for you now, and (especially) for others later.
+And I've sent a short Whova-message to some of you (those who “signed up for the talk”) twice, December 5th & 29th. / Of course, the Revised PowerPoint will be useful only if you use it.
 But if you don't I will understand, because you initially decided to time-invest only the 50 minutes from 1:00 to 1:50.
 You wanted to learn during that time, not after it.
-Or you may want to read it — maybe during your winter break between semesters, when you'll have more free time? — and if you do, I'll be working to continually improve it so later (with a goal to finish the revising by December 20th) it will be better.
+Or you may want to read it — maybe during your winter break between semesters, when you'll have more free time? — and if you do, I'll be working to continually improve it (especially in January) so later it will be better.

 our earlier Time-Reality: What happened?
 During my talk, four major mistakes were...